Cyb3r-Jak3/HAR_Analyzer/README.md

 ### Docker

 There is a docker image to run this locally.
 Docker image is `cyb3r-jak3/har_analyzer` [here](https://hub.docker.com/repository/docker/cyb3rjak3/har_analyzer).
 You do need a redis instance as it is used for security purposes.
 Check out the [docker-compose.yml](docker-compose.yml) file for an example of running it.

+### GitHub

+There is also a GitHub package that you can use to run this image.
+Details are [here](https://github.com/Cyb3r-Jak3/HAR_Analyzer/packages/482371)